valkey-io/valkey-doc/docs/data-types/strings.md

 ﻿---
-title: "Redis Strings"
+title: "Valkey Strings"
 linkTitle: "Strings"
 weight: 10
 description: >
-    Introduction to Redis strings
+    Introduction to Valkey strings
 ---

-Redis strings store sequences of bytes, including text, serialized objects, and binary arrays.
+Valkey strings store sequences of bytes, including text, serialized objects, and binary arrays.
-As such, strings are the simplest type of value you can associate with a Redis key.
+As such, strings are the simplest type of value you can associate with a Valkey key.
 They're often used for caching, but they support additional functionality that lets you implement counters and perform bitwise operations, too.

-Since Redis keys are strings, when we use the string type as a value too, we are mapping a string to another string.
+Since Valkey keys are strings, when we use the string type as a value too, we are mapping a string to another string.
 The string data type is useful for a number of use cases, like caching HTML fragments or pages.